2023 Food Tour of Hokkaido Japan

 Day 4: Shikabe & Hakodate

 Another of Hokkaido's famous seafoods, konbu (kelp) is on display today.
-Hokkaido is the biggest producer of Konbu which is used in most dashi soup stock.
+Hokkaido is the biggest producer of konbu which is used in most dashi soup stock.
 We will take a ride on a small boat to see konbu growing in the bay.
 Back on the shore we join the fishermen's wives for a cooking lesson.
 The cooking class is held in a purpose-built modern facility where you will get stuck right into hands-on techniques.
+In particular, you will learn how to extract konbu dashi stock and turn it into a delicious soup as well as making other dishes using konbu.
 You will be scaling and filleting fish, cooking scallops with geothermal steam and preparing local vegetables with cheerful and charming local ladies.
 By the end of lunch, you will be cooking and eating like locals.
 We move on to Hakodate via picturesque Onuma Park for a bit of relaxation.
 It is a quasi national park with a lake dotted with little islands connected by bridges.
 Relax among lovely walking tracks, bike trails and sightseeing boats.
-Tonight's dinner is sublime Japanese cuisine at a Michelin-starred restaurant.
+Upon arrival at Hakodate, tonight's dinner is sublime Japanese cuisine at a Michelin-starred restaurant.
 Enjoy one of the freshest, tastiest and prettiest meals on earth!

 Day 5: Hakodate

 Hakodate is packed with history, a melting pot of cultures and a wonderful place to explore.
-It is famous for its iconic seafood market where we join the locals for breakfast.
-You will have a choice of sea urchin, salmon roe, crab and scallop, and don't worry there are non-seafood options as well.
-After breakfast, we take a morning guided tour of Hakodate.
-Hakodate has a unique history as it was one of the first ports that opened to the outside world after the isolation policy of the Edo period, and there was great influence from western cultures.
-Hakodate still has the cosmopolitan feel where different architectural styles, religions and cuisines can be found.
-On the guided tour, we take a short tram journey to Fort Goryokaku.
+Firstly you take a short tram journey to Fort Goryokaku.
 It is a massive, star shaped, Western-style citadel, which was built in the last years of the Edo Period.
 It was constructed to defend Hokkaido against the Western powers.
-After a visit to a green tea merchant founded in 1937, where you can hear all about how Japanese green tea is produced, processed and brewed, the rest of the afternoon and evening have been set aside as free time for you to continue exploring this fascinating city.
-Why not go up to the top of Mount Hakodate by gondola for a magnificent view of the port, which is considered to be one of the top three night views of the world?
+Hakodate has a unique history as it was one of the first ports that opened to the outside world after the isolation policy of the Edo period, and there was great influence from western cultures.
+Next you visit Hakodate's famous seafood market to see amazing range of fresh seafood available.
+Here you will enjoy your lunch of, guess what, seafood!
+A kaisendon is a rice bowl with beautifully arranged fresh sashimi on top.
+After lunch, the last program this afternoon is a visit to a green tea merchant founded in 1937, where you can hear all about how Japanese green tea is produced, processed and brewed.
+Tonight is free to have some rest after the action packed day.
+Your guide will explain dinner options near your hotel.
+If you are still energetic, why not go up to the top of Mount Hakodate by gondola for a magnificent view of the port, which is considered to be one of the top three night views of the world?
 Or venture out to the small Daimon Yokocho alleys which are lined with street food carts.

 Day 6: Kuromatsunai & Niseko

 This morning you travel north in the private minibus to the town of Kuromatsunai.
 This small town is known as the northern limit for the beech forest in Japan.
 This natural treasure has been valued and fiercely protected by locals who have saved it twice from being cut down.
 We will have a guided walk of the forest this afternoon (about 90 minutes).
 Alternative optional activity of river fishing is available.
-The lunch today will be prepared at a popular local restaurant, offering healthy home-made dishes from the local ingredients.
-In the late afternoon, we head towards Niseko, well-known for its winter ski fields, where we stay for the night.
+The lunch today is a BBQ of freshly caught river fish.
+In the afternoon, we head towards Niseko (1 hour drive), well-known for its winter ski fields, where we stay for the night.
 It is also a prime agricultural region, in particular the dairy industry.
 We will make a stop at Takanashi Dairy Farm and try its famous ice cream!
-Dinner is contemporary French cuisine with matching wine, Niseko style.
+Dinner is contemporary French inspired cuisine, Niseko style.

 Day 7: Yoichi & Otaru

-We continue further north to the town of Yoichi.
-Yoichi is known for a lot of food related activities, not least of which is a whisky tasting at Nikka Distillery.
-Today you can taste a special whiskey that is only available at this venue.
-Another popular activity, fruit picking, is also a part of the day.
-You will be picking blueberries, prunes and Japanese white peaches in autumn.
+You continue further north to the town of Yoichi.
+The first activity is a fruit-picking of Hokkaido's unique fruit, Haskap berry in a beautiful rural setting.
+Yoichi's biggest claim to fame is perhaps whisky.
+Today you can taste a special whiskey at Nikka Distillery that is only available at this venue.
 Lunch today is at a local restaurant built using materials from a nishin banya, a herring fisherman’s cabin, which used to exist on the coastline of Yoichi.
 Tonight we will finally reach a most photogenic canal city of Otaru where we stay for the next two nights.
-Dinner tonight is at Yabuhan, a soba noodle restaurant.
+After settling into your hotel and having an orientation walk with guide, dinner tonight is at Yabuhan, a soba noodle restaurant.
 The restaurant was established in 1954, housed in an old stone warehouse.
 Another feature of this restaurant is the owner who is a Japanese sake expert.
-As a treat, he will kindly join us for a special chat about sake while we sample his best selection.
+As a treat, she will kindly join us for a special chat about sake while we sample her best selection.

 Day 8: Otaru

-Having tasted premium sake the night before, this morning you will visit a sake brewer to witness first-hand how this prized alcohol is produced.
+This morning you will visit a sake brewer to witness first-hand how this prized alcohol is produced.
 Next stop is the Former Aoyama Villa, a one-time residence of wealthy herring fisherman when Otaru prospered with its herring fishery industry in the 19th century up to the 1950's.
 Those houses built by successful fishermen are called Nishin Goten (herring mansions) and the Former Aoyama Villa is a great specimen of them.
 The well-preserved Aoyama Villa which spared no expense in the materials and construction, is a great place to reminisce how much wealth was made by the herring fishery in the heyday.
 This afternoon is free time for you to explore this atmospheric canal city at your own pace.
 Otaru's number one claim to fame is sushi, and we highly recommend sushi lunch or dinner.
 Another optional activity is Japanese sweet making.
 Please let us know if you would like us to make a booking.
+It is free night tonight.
+Enjoy the stroll around the beautifully lit up canal.

 Day 9: Sapporo

 Today we will finally reach Sapporo, the capital of Hokkaido Prefecture.
-On a way we drop by a craft beer brewery and sample Sapporo's local beer as well as tasty snacks.
+On a way we drop by a craft beer brewery and sample Otaru's local beer as well as tasty snacks.
 In central Sapporo we will have a guided walking tour of historic sites which include the former Hokkaido Government Office, the Clock Tower of the former Hokkaido Agricultural College, Odori Park and Sapporo Ramen Yokocho.
-Tonight dinner is at a restaurant offers contemporary dishes using sustainably grown ingredients.
+In the evening, we will come back to a group dinner at a restaurant offers contemporary dishes using sustainably grown ingredients.
 Through their meals you will feel the passion, care and pride of the producers.

 Day 10: Sapporo